This article is part of a five-part series on race conditions. The complete series is:

 These two functions are executed concurrently, and each one performs a SELECT

-to load the record with the given name
+to load the record with the given name, and then an UPDATE against the same

 record.
 Let’s say the initial insert is: